puppetlabs/iac/_posts/2020-07-03-apache-mod-test-improvements.md

 ## Solution
 ### Test Support Policy
-Straight away, we realised that, in future, we would need to strictly time box the amount of time we would spend attempting to configure the OS with the correct repositories and/or dependencies for a given MOD.
+Straight away, we realised that, in the future, we need to strictly time box the amount of time we spend attempting to configure the OS with the correct repositories and/or dependencies for any given MOD.
 A rule of thumb was that if it's not available in the default repositories of the OS, or a common, well supported auxiliary repository (e.g. EPEL), then we are not going to pin down the very unique snowflake configuration required for that MOD.
 There is always the concept of [default MODs][default-mods-pp] in Apache and these will [remain supported][default-mods-spec] with the module, however, in future, we are going to evaluate how we proceed with a test failure with a much stricter time limit.